cando-developers/cando/README.md

 #### Installing from the Nightly Homebrew Tap

-Binary packages for MacOS Catalina, Big Sur and Monterey are available from the `clasp-developers/clasp` tap.
+Binary packages for MacOS Big Sur and Monterey are available from the `clasp-developers/clasp` tap.

 Currently Cando only runs on x86-64 systems or Apple Silicon using rosetta2.
 The rosetta2 environment on Apple Silicon is excellent and quite performant.
 In the near future we will support native Apple Silicon - this is awaiting updates from Apple to the llvm JIT compiler.